Skip to main content

 Starting with 1.16 In Control supports a new spawning system that replaces the potentialspawn system.
 Rules of this type are put in spawner.json.
 Every rule in this file represents an option for one of more mobs to spawn under certain circumstances.
 The spawning system works per dimension and only attempts to spawn mobs every second.

 Warning! spawner.json only supports the keywords mentioned here.
 Don't use ANY other keyword here.
-Other conditions (like biome) have to be specified in spawn.json.
+Some conditions (like biome) are supported through the new 'and' and 'not' keywords (see below)

 Every spawner rule has two parts: